Multilateral Recognition Arrangement Documents (ML Series)

 The accreditation programs of members of the MLA are based on relevant ISO/IEC Guides.
 In order to ensure that the various programs are operated in an equivalent way, IAF issues Guidance to the Application of the various ISO/IEC Guides.
 The IAF Guidance documents are based on the experience of accreditation bodies in applying the ISO/IEC Guides in practice, and represent agreement among IAF members on best practice in the application of those Guides.
 Accreditation bodies which are members of the MLA are required to adopt the IAF Guidance as part of their general rules of operation.

 The following documents are available in Adobe Acrobat PDF.
 If you do not have Acrobat Reader installed on your computer it is available here free from Adobe.

-IAF ML 1:2011 Procedure for Exchange of Documentation among IAF MLA Accreditation Bodies
+IAF ML 1:2016 Guidance for the Exchange of Documentation among MLA Signatories for the Assessment of Conformity Assessment Bodies

-IAF ML 2:2011 General Principles on Use of the IAF MLA Mark
+IAF ML 2:2016 General Principles on the Use of the IAF MLA Mark

 IAF ML 3:2012 Guidance for responding to Inquiries on Multilateral Recognition Arrangement (MLA) Signatory Equivalence and on the acceptance of certification documents